byllgrim/SPL/README.md

 SPL (Small/Simple Public License)
 =================================
-Permission is hereby granted for anyone to use this software in any way and for any purpose in agreement with this license.
+Permission is hereby granted for anyone to use this work in any way and for any purpose in agreement with this license.

-All intellectual property rights of this software are dedicated to the public domain.
+All intellectual property rights of this work are dedicated to the public domain.

-THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR(S) DISCLAIM ALL WARRANTY AND LIABILITY.
+THE WORK IS PROVIDED "AS IS" AND THE AUTHOR(S) DISCLAIM ALL WARRANTY AND LIABILITY.